Home

 • Seymour and Buddy spend the summer at Camp Simon Hapworth, Maine

 • July 16 – Seymour gashes his leg on a cart wheel while on a camp excursion.
 He receives eleven stitches but refuses anesthesia.
-The next day, Seymour begins his long letter to his family, written in the camp infirmary. (“Hapworth” 73).
+The next day, Seymour begins his long letter to his family. (“Hapworth” 73).

 • During the spring, Les and Bessie Glass retire from vaudeville. (“Seymour” 119).